GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

 ### 2023 Samples

+I am also going to remove reads that were only classified to Arthropoda and not beyond, since they are not giving us any useful information.
+So that means I can use the `--p-include` flag to include anything that also has a class designation, since they all have `Arthropoda;c_` in the taxonomy string.

-Same as above.
-BLANK-MOCH-1-1 has 4 reads, while BLANK-MOCH-1-2 has 134
+BLANK-MOCH-1-1 has 4 reads, while BLANK-MOCH-1-2 has 134 reads, so this
-reads, so this is nothing compared to the average depth of the samples.
+is nothing compared to the average depth of the samples.

+    qiime taxa filter-table \
+      --i-table table_Plate1.qza \
+      --i-taxonomy taxonomy.qza \
+      --p-include "Arthropoda;c_" \
+      --o-filtered-table table_ArthropodaC.qza

+    qiime feature-table summarize \
+        --i-table table_ArthropodaC.qza \
+        --m-sample-metadata-file metadata.txt \
+        --o-visualization table_ArthropodaC

 ## 7. Calculate alpha-rarefaction curves